awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Managing.Performance.md

 Start: 182 GB, End: 206 GB
 ```

 The `VolumeBytesUsed` metric tells you how much storage in the cluster is incurring charges\.
 Thus, it's best to minimize this number when practical\.
 However, this metric doesn't include some storage that Aurora uses internally in the cluster and doesn't charge for\.
 If your cluster is approaching the storage limit and might run out of space, it's more helpful to monitor the `AuroraVolumeBytesLeftTotal` metric and try to maximize that number\.
 The following example runs a similar calculation as the previous one, but for `AuroraVolumeBytesLeftTotal` instead of `VolumeBytesUsed`\.
-You can see that the free size for this cluster reflects the original 64 TiB limit, because the cluster is running Aurora MySQL version 1\.22\.

 ```
 $ aws cloudwatch get-metric-statistics --metric-name "AuroraVolumeBytesLeftTotal" \